arnaudroger/blog/_posts/2016-10-30-java-performance-puzzle.md

 we can see the check on isNotEscapeCharacter, the wrongly named isCharEscaped, but then it fetches cellStart and start executing code from pushCell.

-the isSeparator is done at line 175 after the some array copy logic.
+the isSeparator test is done at line 175 after some logic from the pushCell code.
+Logic is only useful when the isSepartor, CR, LF test is true.

 {% highlight asm %}
 0x00007f1611212922: shr $0x3,%r8  ;*invokestatic arraycopy